baldurk/renderdoc/docs/getting_started/features.rst

 Features
 ========

 This page documents the current feature set of RenderDoc.
 This gives an overview of what RenderDoc is capable of, and where it is in its development.
-You might also be interested in the :doc:`../behind_scenes/planned_features`.

 Currently RenderDoc supports Vulkan, D3D11, D3D12, OpenGL, and OpenGL ES on Windows, Linux, Android, Stadia, and Nintendo Switch :sup:`TM`.
 The UI runs in Qt and will work on any desktop platform.